StopTAG/.github/profile/README.md

 * The Creator and His two servants have issued warnings about a covert operations ongoing in central Kentucky, the Chattanooga area, the northern suburbs of Chicago and Hugheston, WV.
 See [Warning](https://github.com/nameless-and-blameless/TAG/wiki/Microwave-Cloaking-Warning)
 * The Creator and His two servants have issued a warning about many popular apps currently being used for domestic surveillance; saying the wrong thing on these platforms has resulted in numerous Americans being eliminated.
 See [Domestic Surveillance](https://github.com/nameless-and-blameless/TAG/wiki/Domestic-Surveillance)

-## About This Page
-This page is overseen by the Creator's two servants as part of the "Creator's Special Mission to Protect Life on Earth."
-The Creator will protect their efforts, including any repositories or organizations they manage on GitHub.

 ## Learn
 Please explore the [TAG Wiki](https://github.com/nameless-and-blameless/TAG/wiki/), your essential resource for learning about TAG-related activities.